KasperskyLab/klara/install/README.md

 # Create the virtual-env
 virtualenv ~/.virtualenvs/klara
 ```
-From now one, all commands will be run under `projects` user
+From now on, all commands will be executed under `projects` user

 Clone the repository: